 Rosemary Garlic Bread Recipe

 Can you imagine how good this would be for making grilled cheese?
-Try it with this recipe for grilled gouda and crispy prosciutto sandwiches.
+It’s also one of the best sides for French Onion soup!

-I love round loves of bread and they bake so well in a ceramic dutch oven.
-My sister gave me a dutch oven a few years ago and I use it all the time!
+I love round loves of bread and they bake so well in a cast iron dutch oven.
+My sister gave me a Dutch oven a few years ago and I use it all the time!
 I love that they clean up like new, too.

 What You Need for this Rosemary Garlic Bread Recipe

-My husband went to the store for our weekly shopping trip and came home with a 25-pound bag of flour from Costco!
+We just got a Costco near our house and my husband went to the store and came home with a 25-pound bag of flour!
 Let the baking begin!

 After the flour and yeast, you'll need a good quality olive oil.
 Don't send me on a rant about olive oil!
 You know it should be fresh (meaning not open on a shelf in the pantry for six months!)